-Previous government guidance meant that, we were able to permit activity up to Stage 3 of our roadmap upon our initial return.
-This was due to the government exemption on numbers of people able to participate in an indoor sporting activity.
-However, feedback from our community played a key role in decision making to that point, therefore, activity was permitted as of 29.3.21 to include:
+Previous government guidance meant that, we were able to permit activity up to Stage 5 of our roadmap at this time.
+This was due to the current government exemption on numbers of people able to participate in an indoor sporting activity.
+However, feedback from our community has played a key role in decision making to this point, therefore, activity was permitted as of 29.3.21 to include: